mruffalo/multi-docker-build/README.rst

   ...

-Since images are unconditionally built with the ``latest`` tag, first, then tagged with a timestamp if desired, ``Dockerfile``s need no modification for a "release" image.
+Since images are unconditionally built with the ``latest`` tag, first, then tagged with a timestamp if desired, no ``Dockerfile`` needs to be modified for a "release" image.

 The container build script checks for any uninitialized Git submodules, and